absolomb/absolomb.github.io/_posts/2018-04-10-Linux-x86-TCP-Bind-Shell.md

 xor eax, eax
 ```

-## Configuring the socket to listen
+## Configuring the Socket to Listen

 Once again we'll be using socketcall(), this time with the SYS_LISTEN option (4) along with its two arguments which are our socket and the backlog argument.